Marie T. Lockwood, Suffragist, The Evening Journal [Wilmington, DE], August 2, 1919

 William Young Ellison.
 “1st picture of us – WY Ellison & Wife – after marriage…” 1918.
 Motter Collection.

 Downtown Abbey: Middletown in the time of PBS’s ‘Downton Abbey,’ 1912-1924

 Inspired by the popular PBS series Downton Abbey, this exhibit features the popular styles and clothing of Middletown’s residents.
-Coming Fall 2013.
+On display in 2013.

 Class of 1914 on the steps of the Old Academy building.
 Photo signed “John N. Sparks, Jr. 5 W. Redding St.” Sparks Collection.